-Since the marginal parts of many rift basins overlie regional erosional unconformities, there is every reason to extrapolate that similar sediment and mineral-filled fissure systems may form anywhere where the basement is strong and cohesive, e.g. massive carbonates, crystalline basement, and basalts.
-Examples of such fills from the geological record have been described in all these rock types (e.g. Angelier & Mechler 1977; Schlische & Ackermann 1995; Beacom et al. 1999; Walker et al. 2011; Siddoway & Gehrels 2014; Siddoway et al. 2019).
-Good modern examples are seen associated with the Dabbahu Fissure (Affar rift, in Ethiopia) (Rowland et al. 2007) and the mid-Atlantic ridge (Iceland) (Kettermann et al. 2019).
-These modern examples also feature fissures filled with surface detritus (sediment/lava/scree), and are formed along tectonic boundaries (Rowland et al. 2007; Kettermann et al. 2016, 2019).
-Similar structures to those studied here, such as zoned calcite mineralisation, are also reported in modern fissure systems (De Filippis et al. 2012).
+As the marginal parts of many rift basins overlie regional erosional unconformities, there is every reason to extrapolate that similar sediment and mineral-filled fissure systems may form anywhere where the basement is strong and cohesive (e.g. massive carbonates, crystalline basement and basalts).
+Examples of such fills from the geological record have been described in all these rock types (e.g. Angelier and Mechler 1977; Schlische and Ackermann 1995; Beacom et al. 1999; Walker et al. 2011; Siddoway and Gehrels 2014; Siddoway et al. 2019).
+Good modern examples are seen associated with the Dabbahu Fissure (Affar rift, Ethiopia) (Rowland et al. 2007) and the Mid-Atlantic Ridge (Iceland) (Kettermann et al. 2019).
+These modern examples also feature fissures filled with surface detritus (sediment/lava/scree) and are formed along tectonic boundaries (Rowland et al. 2007; Kettermann et al. 2016, 2019).
+Similar structures to those studied here, such as zoned calcite mineralization, are also reported in modern fissure systems (De Filippis et al. 2012).

-As the basement subsides and is buried, the sediment and mineral fills prop open the highly interconnected network of cavities potentially maintaining the large apertures and connection pathways (Holdsworth et al. 2019, 2020).
-If the sediment within the cavities is largely free of clay due to the effects of elutriation, and is well sorted and distributed throughout the fracture network, it has the potential to preserve a high porosity and permeability, provided the pore space does not become completely occluded by mineral cement.
-Whilst a detailed porosity analysis of the Tor Bay fissures has not been carried out in the present study, optical estimates from thin sections suggest local porosities of 10-35% which is significantly higher than in the surrounding Devonian limestones.
-This illustrates that these fracture fills are potentially important sites for the sub-surface storage of fluids in hydrocarbon basins, geothermal reservoirs, or aquifers.
+As the basement subsides and is buried, the sediment and mineral fills prop open the highly interconnected network of cavities, potentially maintaining the large apertures and connection pathways (Holdsworth et al. 2019, 2020).
+If the sediment within the cavities is largely free of clay due to the effects of elutriation and is well sorted and distributed throughout the fracture network, then it has the potential to preserve a high porosity and permeability, provided that the pore space does not become completely occluded by mineral cement.
+Although a detailed porosity analysis of the Tor Bay fissures has not been carried out in the present study, optical estimates from thin sections suggest local porosities of 10-35%, which is significantly higher than in the surrounding Devonian limestones.
+This illustrates that these fracture fills are potentially important sites for the subsurface storage of fluids in hydrocarbon basins, geothermal reservoirs or aquifers.

-The drone-based orthorectified virtual outcrop model (VOM) (Fig. 6a) and fracture trace map (Fig. 6b) from Shoalstone Beach illustrate in plan-view the very high interconnectivity of the sediment- and mineral-filled basement fissure systems formed in near surface settings (Figs 6a-d, g, h).
-A fracture topology plot (Fig. 6c; Sanderson & Nixon 2015) shows the connectivity of both the unfilled and sediment-filled fracture networks at Shoalstone Beach, with > 1.8 connections per fracture branch (> 1 is the threshold for a connected network).
-All sampled fracture networks show a dominance of Y-nodes over X- or I-nodes, though the unfilled network has more I-nodes, despite the higher number of fractures present.
-An areal calculation revealed that in fracture corridors like this, the percentage area of potentially highly permeable sandstone fill locally reaches up to 69%.
-Further details of the virtual outcrop modelling and analysis, including an attempt to estimate the total volumes of fracture fill can be found in Appendix A.
+The drone-based orthorectified virtual outcrop model (Fig. 6a) and fracture trace map (Fig. 6b) from Shoalstone Beach illustrate in plan view the very high interconnectivity of the sediment- and mineral-filled basement fissure systems formed in near-surface settings (Fig. 6a-d, g, h).
+A fracture topology plot (Fig. 6c; Sanderson and Nixon 2015) shows the connectivity of both the unfilled and sediment-filled fracture networks at Shoalstone Beach, with >1.8 connections per fracture branch (>1 is the threshold for a connected network).
+All the sampled fracture networks show a dominance of Y-nodes over X- or I-nodes, although the unfilled network has more I-nodes despite the higher number of fractures present.
+An areal calculation showed that, in fracture corridors such as this, the percentage area of potentially highly permeable sandstone fill locally reaches up to 69%.
+Further details of the virtual outcrop modelling and analysis, including an attempt to estimate the total volumes of fracture fill, is given in Appendix A.